 Himalayan cat colors range from lilac to chocolate lynx and dozens of other shades.
-Understanding the amazing variety of colors can help you appreciate this amazing breed even more.
+Understanding the amazing variety of colors can help you appreciate this beautiful breed even more.

 About Himalayan Cat Colors

 Thanks to the hard work of several breeders in preserving and extending certain color traits, a variety of Himalayan colorpoint shades are now recognized by the Cat Fancier's Association (CFA).
 This truly is an accomplishment because the CFA is a longstanding cat association that represents the most conservative standards within the breeding world.